SMCallan/SMCallan/README.md

 Software Engineer
 ----
 London, UK
-### Develops applications and software.
-About all things tech.
+### Here is a guy all about things tech.
+That develops applications and software.